 - Archive the page being cited.

-James Spinti of Eisenbrauns pointed us to a helpful recommendation found on the Claremont School of Theology library website (see here) for ensuring that a webpage cited remains accessible to readers for the foreseeable future.
+James Spinti of Eisenbrauns pointed us to a helpful recommendation found on the Claremont School of Theology library website (now at the Willamette University library website; see here) for ensuring that a webpage cited remains accessible to readers for the foreseeable future.

 1.1.
 Go to the Internet Archive’s Wayback Machine at https://archive.org/web/.